-- ReTV: Reinventing the TV for the Digital Age: Re-purposing and re-using digital content across Smart TVs, Web and mobile applications, social media and other emerging platforms
+- ReTV: Reinventing the TV for the Digital Age: Re-purposing digital content across Smart TVs, Web and mobile applications, social media and other emerging platforms

-- Capturing Bias: Diversity-aware Analysis of Bias in News Videos: models for bias- and diversity-aware accuracy measures for reliable and explainable big data analysis of media collections
+- Capturing Bias: Diversity-aware Analysis of Bias in News Videos: models for bias- and diversity-aware accuracy measures for reliable and explainable data analysis

-- CrowdTruth: human-assisted computing, specifically targeting workflows for the creation of ground truth data
+- CrowdTruth: disgreement-based metrics for quality beyond ground truth data

 - CLARIAH: Common Lab Research Infrastructure for the Arts and Humanities